 Bits per pixel - The number of bits per pixel varies depending on the content of the video.
 The more motion and action in the stream, the more bits per pixel you need and the less compression can be performed.
 Bits per pixel typically range from 0.10 for limited action content to 0.15 for high motion, complex action.

 Again, a higher bitrate can contain more data, but you must have the bandwidth to accommodate it.
 See Calculating source encoding presets.

 Audio bitrate - The audio bitrate is the amount of data in 1 second of audio, also measured in Kbps.
 Audio bitrate can scale for bandwidth and device, too.
-Typical audio bitrates are 32 Kbps or 64 Kbps for voice content, or 96 Kbps or 128 Kbps for music or more complex audio.
+Typical audio bitrates are 32 Kbps or 64 Kbps for voice content, and 96 Kbps, 128 Kbps, or 192 Kbps for music or more complex audio.

 Frame rate - The number of frames in 1 second of video.
 The slower the frame rate, the lower the video quality.
 High-definition devices typically capture video at 30 or 60 frames per second (fps), but the standard for video streaming is 29.97 fps in the US and Japan, 25 fps in the rest of the world.
 By default, Wowza Streaming Cloud uses the source encode frame rate for all output renditions that it transcodes.

 Keyframes - Keyframes mark the interval used to compress a group of video frames.
 Keyframe intervals, also called i-frame intervals, are also used as seek points in players.
 A seek point indicates where an adaptive bitrate rendition can be switched in a stream.
 For live streams, keyframe intervals should be 2 seconds, so if your frame rate is 30 fps, the keyframe interval will be 60 frames.
 Note that too many keyframes can result in poor (stuttered) playback.